Learn more about head injury: introduction

-Someone with a score of 3 (the lowest possible score) will be in a coma (an unconsciousness state where a person is unresponsive and can't be woken).
+Someone with a score of 3 (the lowest possible score) will be in a coma, an unconscious state where a person is unresponsive and can't be woken.
 Their chances of survival will be small.

 After a severe head injury, you'll only be allowed to go home if the results of your CT scan show that you don't have a brain injury and the person in charge of your care (a neurosurgeon or an A&E consultant) thinks you have a low risk of developing one.

-Before leaving hospital, you'll be advised about what to do and what not to do in the weeks following your injury.
+Before leaving hospital, you'll be advised about what to do and what not to do in the weeks after your injury.